paradisec-archive/PARADISEC_workflows/10_quality_control.md

 ### MediaInfo

-[MediaInfo](https://mediaarea.net/en/MediaInfo){:target="_blank"} is a tool which allows you to look at the structural metadata of media files.
-Information on how to install the right version is found on the MediaInfo site.
+[MediaInfo](https://mediaarea.net/en/MediaInfo){:target="_blank"} is a tool which allows you to look at a summary of the structural metadata of media files.
 Below is a comparison of how MediaInfo presents the metadata information on a PC and on a Mac, both using **Tree** view.

 <p align="center">
   <img width="600" src="images/MediaInfoComparison.jpg">
 </p>

-working out easy ways to extract metadata from multiple files at one time, outputting targeted metadata highlights to extract to csv
+You can look at multiple files at one time using the app, but be warned- if you highlight and then select open with MediaInfo on a PC, each metadata report will open a new window.
+On a Mac, you get one open window, but you can select which file to view from a dropdown menu in the address bar.
+The next section will help if explain another option to view multiple file reports without having to look at one report at a time.
 <br>
 <br>

 #### Bulk output media reoprts using MediaInfo GUI on Windows

+*This section outlines a means to extract metadata from multiple files at one time, outputting targeted metadata highlights to a csv.*

 Using MediaInfo GUI v21.09, open the program, then add media to explore.
 To do this press icon *Select a folder to examine*, located on left pannel of window, or go to the MediaInfo menu and select *File>Open>Folder...*.
 It is best if you have only the media you want to examine in that folder and avoid adding nested folders.
 The image below shows all of the videos I have added.
 To get this view, go to the menu and select View, then select *sheet*.